"MEMOIR OF A NUMBER DOCTOR" by Edmund A. Gehan, Ph.D.

-Another successful Research Practicum Defense poster presentation!
+Another successful Research Practicum Defense poster presentation in December 2016!

 On November 17, 2016, during the 9th Annual GUMC Convocation, Dr. George Luta has received the GUMC Research Recognition Award for outstanding achievement in research.
 The picture shows Dr. Luta receiving the award from the Georgetown University President John J. DeGioia.
 Dr. Luta is the first faculty from our department to receive this award, and we congratulate him for being recognized for his outstanding research.